coriwooley/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+When the inner function got the value 'name' from the outer function. the same code can be reused for two different values.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? name changes. the newRoll number value will be different.
 c.
 What is the lexical scope of `newRoll`?
+In the inner function

 ### Task 3 - Stretch Goals